"

 Regulation Today

-Today, the FCC continues to hold the primary responsibility for regulating media outlets, with the FTC taking on a smaller role.
-Although each commission holds different roles and duties, the overall purpose of governmental control remains to establish and bring order to the media industry while ensuring the promulgation of the public good.
-This section examines the modern duties of both commissions.
+Today, the Federal Communications Commission (FCC) continues to hold the primary responsibility for regulating many aspects of media and telecommunications.
+At the same time, the Federal Trade Commission (FTC) plays a significant, though different, role.
+Although each commission holds distinct duties, their overarching purpose remains to establish and maintain order in the media industry while ensuring the promotion of the public good.
+This section examines the modern responsibilities of both commissions and the evolving landscape of antitrust legislation and deregulation.

 The Structure and Purposes of the FCC

-The FCC contains three major divisions: broadcast, telegraph, and telephone.
-Within these branches, subdivisions allow the agency to more efficiently carry out its tasks.
-Presently, the FCC houses seven operating bureaus and 10 staff offices.
-Although the bureaus and offices have varying specialties, the bureaus’ general responsibilities include “processing applications for licenses and other filings; analyzing complaints; conducting investigations; developing and implementing regulatory programs; and taking part in hearings (Federal Communications Commission).”
-These key bureaus include the Media Bureau, the Wireline Competition Bureau, the Wireless Telecommunications Bureau, and the International Bureau.
+The FCC is organized into various operating bureaus and staff offices, each with specialized responsibilities.
+While the specific number and names of these divisions can evolve, their general responsibilities include “processing applications for licenses and other filings; analyzing complaints; conducting investigations; developing and implementing regulatory programs; and taking part in hearings (Federal Communications Commission).”
+Key bureaus that directly impact media include the Media Bureau, the Wireline Competition Bureau, the Wireless Telecommunications Bureau, and the International Bureau.

-The Wireless Telecommunications Bureau (WTB) represents another prominent bureau within the FCC.
-The rough counterpart of the WCB, this bureau oversees mobile phones, pagers, and two-way radios, handling “all FCC domestic wireless telecommunications programs and policies, except those involving public safety, satellite communications or broadcasting, including licensing, enforcement, and regulatory functions (Federal Communications Commission).”
+The Wireless Telecommunications Bureau (WTB) represents another prominent bureau within the FCC, serving as the counterpart to the WCB for mobile communications.
+This bureau oversees mobile phones, pagers, and two-way radios, handling “all FCC domestic wireless telecommunications programs and policies, except those involving public safety, satellite communications or broadcasting, including licensing, enforcement, and regulatory functions (Federal Communications Commission).”
 The WTB balances the expansion and limitation of wireless networks, registers antenna and broadband use, and manages the radio frequencies for airplane, ship, and land communication.
-As U.S. wireless communication continues to grow, this bureau seems likely to continue to increase in both scope and importance.
+As U.S. wireless communication continues its rapid growth, particularly with the deployment of 5G and future wireless technologies, this bureau is likely to continue increasing in both scope and importance, managing critical spectrum allocation and ensuring reliable wireless services.

-Finally, the International Bureau represents the FCC in all satellite and international matters.
-A larger organization, the International Bureau attempts to “connect the globe for the good of consumers through prompt authorizations, innovative spectrum management and responsible global leadership (Federal Communications Commission).”
-To avoid international interference, the International Bureau coordinates with partners around the globe regarding frequency allocation and orbital assignments.
-It also concerns itself with foreign investment in the United States, ruling that outside governments, individuals, or corporations cannot own more than 20 percent of the stock in a U.S. broadcast, telephone, or radio company.
+Finally, the International Bureau represents the FCC in all matters related to satellite and international communications.
+This larger organization attempts to “connect the globe for the good of consumers through prompt authorizations, innovative spectrum management and responsible global leadership (Federal Communications Commission).”
+To prevent international interference, the International Bureau collaborates with partners worldwide on frequency allocation and orbital assignments for satellites.
+It also concerns itself with foreign investment in the United States, traditionally ruling that outside governments, individuals, or corporations cannot own more than 25 percent of the stock in a U.S. broadcast, telephone, or radio company.
+However, this threshold can be waived on a case-by-case basis if deemed in the public interest.

 The Structure and Purposes of the FTC